ColinKlich/DocScribe/README.md

 Obsidian Community plugins (**Recommended**):

-1. Search for "BMO Chatbot" in the Obsidian Community plugins.
+1. Search for "Docscribe Chatbot" in the Obsidian Community plugins.
-2. Enable "BMO Chatbot" in the settings.
+2. Enable "Docscribe Chatbot" in the settings.

 To activate the plugin from this repo: